totalslacker-civ6mods/Historical-Victories/README.md

    - Reach maximum alliance level with 3 civilizations
    - Achieve suzerainty over 4 city-states
    - Enter 3 Golden Ages
-2. Defender of the Faith : None
+2. Defender of the Faith : End of Medieval Era
    - Convert all cities to your religion
    - Have the highest faith per turn
    - Kill 10 units with the Georgian Khevsureti unit
-3. Caucasian Iberia : None
+3. Caucasian Iberia : <= Medieval Era
    - Control 4 mountain plots
    - Build a Tsikhe in your capital

 ### CIVILIZATION_GERMANY
-1. Holy Roman Empire : None
+1. Holy Roman Empire : End of Renaissance Era
    - Have all cities follow the same religion
    - Occupy 3 capital cities
 2. Hanseatic League : None
    - Own 5 Hansa districts
    - Activate 4 Great People
    - Promote 2 Naval Raider units to level 8
-3. Mitteleuropa : None
+3. Mitteleuropa : End of Modern Era
    - Build the Ruhr Valley wonder
    - Have the highest production

 ### CIVILIZATION_GRAN_COLOMBIA
-1. Libertad y Union : None
+1. Libertad y Union : == 1822AD
    - Create 3 historical moments by transferring cities to their original owners
    - Achieve suzerainty over 3 city-states
-2. Pan Americanism : None
+2. Pan Americanism : <= Modern Era
    - Build the Panama Canal wonder
    - Build 30 Hacienda improvements
    - Own 6 cities on foreign continents
-3. Bolivarian Revolution : None
+3. Bolivarian Revolution : End of Modern Era
    - Own the most cities on your home continent
    - Create 5 historical moments by killing units assisted by a general
    - Kill 15 units with the Colombian Llanero unit